 I will be very honest with you: Other years I have had the time to really train for these and have had a shot at doing the full 100 miles on ride day.
-I am thinking 60 to 80 miles in Nashville (hilly!!!) will be about the best I will do and 90 or so miles in Death Valley a month later is a realistic goal.
+I am thinking 60 to 80 miles in Nashville (hilly!!!) will be about the best I will do and 90 or so miles in Death Valley is a realistic goal.
 Am I a wimp or getting smarter??
-Decide and let me know ;-0
+You decide and let me know ;-0

-If you ask people with T1D, they will tell you it is difficult and life threatening.
-And they know that there is NEVER a day off from the testing, dosing and uncertainties of managing Type 1, which is the reason I am asking for your support to help fund a cure.
+While training has been sporadic, with lots of days off, if you ask people with T1D, they will tell you managing T1D is difficult, life threatening and they NEVER have a day off from the testing, dosing and uncertainties of managing Type 1, which is the reason I am asking for your support to help fund a cure.
 Let's give them a day off!

 Please donate to my personal fundraising efforts.
 By doing so, you can help me make a difference for millions of people living with type 1 diabetes.